 Prior to the annual World Heritage City Celebration (WHCC), young professional co-chairs Toyin Ogunfolaju, Jacobs, and Samar Jha, AARP, hosted a pre-networking event at the Reading Terminal Market.
 They were assisted by GPA staff members Gary Wooten and Andrew Beers, along with a young professional board member and Director of Business Development at the Reading Terminal, Layla El-Tannir.

 Ogunfolaju and Jha were asked to serve as young professional co-chairs for the 2022 WHCC, and they were tasked with promoting the young professional element of the celebration.
 Both Ogunfolaju and Jha cemented the idea of holding an event to engage with young professionals in Philadelphia.

 This event featured WHCC programming, GPA resources, and a presentation on how to grow as a young professional.

 World Heritage Week Young Professional Panel Discussion

-As part of GPA’s World Heritage Week celebration in 2022, GPA hosted a diverse group of young professionals to talk about their career paths and how important it is to think globally.
+As part of GPA’s World Heritage Week celebration, GPA hosted a diverse group of young professionals to talk about their career paths and how important it is to think globally.

 The panel featured the following professionals: